tlringer/proof-chat-fun/README.md

 You can also try your own theorems.
 I don't expect it to do well on anything that isn't already in the training data as-is.
 Just have fun though.

 Please feel free to contribute if you add your own fun proof-related GPT-4 things here, or make this nicer or whatever.
+Or have it interact with the proof checker during conversation!
+Or add other backends!
+Like open source chatbots that'd be cool.
+Why not?
+The world is your rooster.